jadecobra/python_tdd_exercises/source/functions/functions_positional.rst

           )

   the terminal shows an :ref:`AssertionError`
-* I will make the test so it has the correct output
+* I make the test so it has the correct output

   .. code-block:: python